Kushtia Government College: Departments

 Of these, Honors courses are offered in 16 departments and Masters in 11 departments.

-In spite those science, humanities and business education groups at the higher secondary level and science, humanities, social sciences and business education groups in the degree pass courses.
+In spite those science, humanities and business education groups are at the higher secondary level and science, humanities, social sciences and business education groups in the degree pass courses.

 Hostels

 One boys hostel and one girls hostel can be found here.

 Sports

 The college has facilities for cricket and football.
 There are also carrom and table tennis for the boys.

 Voluntary organizations

 BNCC, Rover Scout, Red Crescent, Badhon etc.